anupkv1/cmpe202-whitewalkers/WeeklyProgress_Abhishek.md

 XP Value : Simplicity Being new to the JS, i started with implementing the very basic code of Objects, Constructor functions and Prototypal Inheritance.
 Getting a strong grasp on these basics concepts i took these concepts to implement various design patterns in JS.

+Week 3 (1st oct to 7th oct) :

+Analyzed different design patterns
+Compared the best possible scenarios for Factory, Abstract Factory, Singleton and Builder.
+Studied and practices Creation complex structures using Builder pattern.
+Hands on to MelonJS
+XP Value : Courage JS being not so modular unlike other OOP languages have many major challenges in implementing the complex design patterns.
+The earlier version of code were not very modular as being discussed, this code was no close to good industry standards so decided not to check-in that code and provide some better optimized solution in coming weeks.

+Week 4 (15th oct to 21st oct) :

+Analyzed the diff MelonJS codes Analyzed different design pattern that could be incorporated for our Game.

+XP Value : Simplicity Started with implementing the various design pattern in pure object oriented paradigm.
+Moved on to next level by incorporating the same in the JS that is not pure Object Oriented Language.
+Achieved the same goals through prototypal chain, that one gets through inheritance